 Understanding each student may learn differently, we feel placing your child front and center of their own education will work to move students, focused on growth, along a personalized learning path.
 Holding students to a one size fits all approach for educational learning provides a disservice.
 In order to tackle this new learning, our staff has worked hard to prioritize Iowa Core standards that are most essential for student success.
 Most importantly, we want students to assess learning based on those standards to provide the best chance for learning and success in future grades, courses, or even post-secondary schooling.

-WMMS currently has two Project-Based Learning (PBL) cohorts in 7th grade.
+Our 8th grade Capstone class incorporates project-based learning through a variety of types of projects throughout the school year.
 A project motivates students to gain knowledge and helps them retain what they have learned.
 Projects are an opportunity to apply skills to personally relevant and real-world situations.
 The 21st-Century skills learned will help students succeed in future professional workplace environments.

 Project Based Learning Values and Beliefs*